e-loughlin/cover_letter_generator/README.md

 The script will generate an output LaTeX file (e.g., output.tex) with all placeholders replaced by the corresponding values from the YAML configuration, OpenAI query results, and company info.

-## Contact

-For any issues or questions, please contact [your contact information].

 ## License

 This project is licensed under the MIT License.